 216 PSYCHOLOGY OF THE EXCEPTIONAL CHILD.
-F and S. A basic overview of the "other" children, those who differ physically, mentally, or behaviorally from "normal" children.
-Emphasis on casual factors, characteristics, and diagnosis.
+F and S. A study of mental retardation, emotional disturbance, learning problems, speech correction; the physically handicapped and the gifted.
+Emphasis on adjustmental difficulties and appropriate educational programs.
 Prerequisite: 151.
 Mr. R. Stouwie.

 250 DESCRIPTIVE STATISTICS FOR SOCIAL SCIENCES.
 F and S. An introduction to the major forms of descriptive statistics (measures of central tendency, variability, linear transformation, area transformation, correlation).
 Both an understanding of and proficiency in the application of these concepts and techniques in the areas of education, psychology, sociology, etc., will be sought.
 Mr. A. Reynolds.